Procedure: Ill health termination

 - If the staff member’s condition prevents the staff member from undertaking the inherent requirements of the position and/or the workplace adjustments will cause unjustifiable hardship, the University may proceed with the termination of the staff member’s employment.

-- With respect to the above, where a staff member fails to cooperate with the University he or she may be considered to have engaged in serious misconduct.
+- With respect to the above, where a staff member fails to cooperate with the University they may be considered to have engaged in serious misconduct.

 |Printable version (PDF)|